 Club Site at Speyside is only a stone’s throw from The Malt Whisky Trail.
 Walks and wildlife can all be found in the area around the campsite.
 Surrounded by trees, the site enjoys a rural position between the Moray coast and Cairngorms mountain range.
 The site will appeal to those looking for a peaceful and relaxing base for their exploration of the area.

-Silver Sands Holiday Park on Scotland’s Moray Firth coastline is named after the sparkling stretch of beach that runs alongside it.
-Recently revamped facilities include an indoor swimming pool (free), a sauna and a fitness suite.
-Silver Sands is at Lossiemouth on the north-eastern Scottish coastline, minutes from the Moray Golf Club and a short drive from Inverness.
+Silver Sands Holiday Park at Lossiemouth on Scotland’s Moray Firth coastline is named after the sparkling stretch of beach that runs alongside it.
+Recently revamped facilities include a free indoor swimming pool, a sauna and a fitness suite.
+The holiday park is also minutes from the Moray Golf Club and a short distance from Glen Moray and Benromach.

 Wester Bonnyton Caravan and Camping Site in Banff, Aberdeenshire is a little further afield but provides fantastic sea views over the Moray Firth, breathtaking sunsets, stunning beaches, wonderful walks, birdwatching, dolphin spotting and more.
 Holidaymakers can enjoy golfing, fishing and many local attractions from this idyllic corner of North East Scotland.
 Dogs are welcome.
 There are static caravans for hire and pitches for caravans, motor homes and tents, all with electric hook-up.